KittyGiraudel/SJSJ/_glossary/CLOSURE_COMPILER.md

 # Closure Compiler

 The [Closure Compiler](https://developers.google.com/closure/compiler/) is a tool for making JavaScript download and run faster.
 It is a true compiler for JavaScript.
 Instead of compiling from a source language to machine code, it compiles from JavaScript to better JavaScript.
-It parses your JavaScript, analyzes it, removes dead code and rewrites and minimizes what's left.
+It parses your JavaScript, analyzes it, removes dead code and rewrites and minimizes what’s left.
 It also checks syntax, variable references, and types, and warns about common JavaScript pitfalls.

 ## Usage